 After two years, this ‘festival in a club’ concept evolved into the great outdoors, again on a whim.
 After camping out with a few friends in a bunkhouse in Llanthony in the Black Mountains, I asked the Abbey owner if he knew of any land locally which we could hire to bring a few friends to celebrate the glorious beauty of the area.
 He said he knew a farmer down the road, immediately called him and set up an appointment straight away.
 The farmer agreed, and we camped in his field by a running stream that night, listening to Global Communication’s 76:14 album under a bright starry sky, feeling totally inspired and deciding that we had to come back with some friends the following summer.

 In August 95, The Big Chill Gala was born.
 We invited the regulars from the Union Chapel and the word soon spread to around 500 people, who celebrated a gloriously sunny non-stop weekend in the wilds.
 The line-up was great, but wasn’t the main reason people came, including as it did our regulars Matt Black from Coldcut, Mixmaster Morris and of course Global Communication, alongside the likes of George Evelyn (Nightmares On Wax), Springheel Jack and ice sculptor Jony Easterby.
 There was no security, (other than the farmer with his pitchfork) as no one had breached the secret.
 We had a handful of gatecrashing ravers and travellers, who stayed a while before deciding that it wasn’t for them.
 The only other visitors were the local police, who firstly read us the freshly implemented Criminal Justice Bill, then decided it wasn’t a rave after all, and proceeded to come back to hang out, when they were off duty or not making arrests in the streets of nearby Brecon, where the local jazz festival was taking place.
 They concluded that it was the most peaceful, best organised event they had ever witnessed in the area.
-And all this organised from a bedroom in Stroud Green, N4 where I lived, in a cramped flat with my partner at the time, Katrina and the young Ella.

 After something of a false and somewhat rollercoaster start with our first attempt to put on a licensed festival (read the blog here), we felt crushed and were bankrupted, but had miraculously pulled off an event, though it was a million miles from what we had envisaged.
 It was this single fact that kept us going through some tough times.
 After a year or so licking our wounds, we finally got up and running with the first of five years at the lush and beautiful Larmer Tree Victorian pleasure gardens on the Wiltshire / Dorset borders.
 The new event managed, once again, to remain a well-kept secret for the first couple of years, but soon gathered an unstoppable momentum, as we gained respect for our attention to detail, choice of idyllic rural locations rather than characterless showgrounds, and for nurturing what was emerging as a loyal online community.